ai-mode/ai-mode/README.md

 #  Overview

-AI Mode is an experimental extension for Emacs that allows for interacting with AI systems via API interfaces.
-The extension includes several different scenarios for interaction:

-- Code completion mode
-- Code manipulation: explanation, optimization, improve, etc.
+This package provides support for AI in Emacs in several ways.

-- AI interaction mode in chat format
+- Interaction with AI in interactive chat mode.
+- Using AI for code and text completion in AI completion mode.
+- Using AI to modify code.
+- Using AI to explain code.
 - Extension for org babel

 # Installation